The Enduring Value of Ninja Weapons in Modern Tactical Training

 Additional Weapons: Kusarigama, Tekko, and Others

 Less common but equally instructive are the kusarigama (kama sickle with chain), tekko (knuckle‑duster), and shinobi shuko (climbing claws).
 These specialty items are typically taught only after a solid foundation in the core weapons.
-The kusarigama, for instance, combines a bladed sickle with a weighted chain, requiring simultaneous attack and control—a advanced test of ambidexterity and tactical sequencing.
+The kusarigama, for instance, combines a bladed sickle with a weighted chain, requiring simultaneous attack and control—an advanced test of ambidexterity and tactical sequencing.
 While rarely used in actual modern combat, they deepen the practitioner’s understanding of angles, leverage, and pre‑emptive threat management.
+The tekko, a simple metal bar with finger rings, is excellent for teaching bone alignment and focused striking without the risk of a broken hand—a lesson directly applicable to empty-hand striking.

 Safety Protocols and Equipment